Workiva/opentelemetry-dart/README.md

 checkoutSpan.end();
 ```

-To avoid needing to pass spans around as arguments to other functions, you can get the current span with `span`.
+To avoid needing to pass spans around as arguments to other functions, you can get the current span with `Context.current.span`.
 ```
 doWork() {
   Span parentSpan = Context.current.span;